 The trust indenture authorizes MEDCO or its trustee bank to invest the deposits as detailed under Credit Risk below.
-Interest earned on these investments was approximately \$158,000 and \$16,000 for the years ended June 30, 2023 and 2022, respectively.
+Interest earned on these investments was approximately \$214,000 and \$158,000 for the years ended June 30, 2024 and 2023, respectively.
+The Project invests in money market funds that have a remaining maturity of one year or less at the time of purchase.
+The investment in these funds are valued at cost, which approximates fair value.